hern12/account-deletion-challenge-/README.md

 - You may add new functionality in addition to the specifications as you see fit.
 - You may rename the files and React components as you see fit.
 - You must be able to explain the reasons behind your code changes along with its trade-off in a verbal communication or a written document.
-- You must be able to run `npm run client` against your code successfully and open http://localhost:1234/ to perform the intended tasks according to the specifications.
+- You must be able to run `npm run client` against your code successfully and open http://localhost:1234/ to perform the intended tasks according to the specifications against the original set of the REST APIs.
 - You must add at least one test case of your choice using black-box testing technique.
 - You will not be judged by the appearance of the web, which means you may leave `index.css` and every `style={{ ... }}` prop untouched.
 - You may upgrade React from version 15 to 16.
+- You should leave `functions` directory untouched.

 ### Expectations